Irina-Ivanovitch/Mapping_Prison_CS/README.md

 4- The mapgroupproto.xml file generates points for CS objects that do not exist, just copy all the lines of the file and paste them into your own mapgroupproto.xml file

-5- The ObjectsFree-Types.xml file adds the objects on your server, just copy all the lines from the file and paste them into your own types.xml file.
+5- The ObjectsFree-Types.xml file to validte the objects on your server, just copy all the lines from the file and paste them into your own types.xml file.

 Just to be clear, if you use the "Bunker-prisonCS.json" version, you will have animals and zombies trapped in the "Bunker-prisonCS.dze" version.